Pixar’s Lightyear Apparently Fixed a Controversial Moment After The Fact

-Disney Pixar has changed their minds again about a controversial moment it the upcoming movie, Lightyear.
-The higher ups restored a scene that they had previously decided to scrap after employees staged a walk-out and the company faced backlash for the decision.
+Disney Pixar has changed their minds again about a controversial moment in the movie Lightyear.
+The higher-ups restored a scene that they had previously decided to scrap after employees staged a walk-out and the company faced backlash for the decision.
 Here’s what happened.

 According to Variety, Pixar has reportedly added back a same-sex kiss scene that was cut from the upcoming Buzz Lightyear origin story.
 The change of heart and decision to add the quick scene back in came after employees at Pixar Animation Studios sent a statement calling out the leadership at Walt Disney Company.